If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 If selected, you’ll need to perform “sweat equity,” which usually involves helping to build your own house or other Habitat for Humanity homes.
 The sweat equity can also include taking homeownership classes or volunteering at a Habitat ReStore.

 Finally, you’ll need to pay an affordable mortgage.
 Habitat for Humanity uses that money to build other houses.
-The organization says it “makes a reasonable effort” to ensure that mortgage payments don't exceed 30% of your gross monthly income.
+Habitat for Humanity says it ensures that mortgage payments will not exceed 30% of your gross monthly income at closing.

 Home buying programs

-The HomePath ReadyBuyer program provides up to 3% closing cost assistance to first-time home buyers.
+The HomePath ReadyBuyer program provides up to 3% closing cost assistance and up to $2,500 in down payment assistance to first-time home buyers.
 To qualify, you’ll need to complete an interactive online course (available in Spanish and English) that will guide you through the home-buying process.

 The only catch is that this offer only applies to HomePath properties — foreclosed homes that are owned by Fannie Mae.
 These homes are sold as is and may require significant repairs or improvements.